Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

-All victims are entitled to make a written submission to the State Parole Authority (SPA) about an offender’s parole application.
-Victims can also request certain additional parole conditions for an offender or seek an order for exclusion zones preventing an offender visiting or frequenting certain areas.
+They can request additional parole conditions for an offender or seek exclusion zones preventing an offender visiting or frequenting certain locations.

 The parole process can sometimes be a difficult course to navigate but the Victims Register is available with highly trained staff to provide advice and support to victims of crime.